hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 ### Install the Plugin

-Install the module with the following command in your bot's project:
+Install the plugin in your bot's project by running :

 ```bash
 npm install @botonic/plugin-contentful